pdelfino/numerical-analysis/README.md

 # Disclaimer:

-I am pretty sure there is a lot of space for more organization and refactoring of the programs.
-I hope I will some time one day to brush up this repo.
+I am pretty sure there is a lot of space for more organization, bug-fixes, generalizations and refactoring of the programs.
+I hope I will have some time one day to brush up this repo.

 Use my code as you wish.
 If you find the bugs, please let me know.
 I would appreciate any pull requests!